bertozzivill/train-the-trainers/episodes/skill-with-practice.md

 feedback on what they are doing, and then apply those lessons learned to the next step in the learning process.
 Having learners help each other during the workshops also helps to reinforce concepts taught during the workshops.

-**A Carpentries workshop is an interactive event** -- for learners and instructors.
+We believe that **a workshop is an interactive event** -- for learners and instructors.
 We give and receive feedback throughout the course of a workshop.
 We incorporate assessments within the lesson materials and ask for feedback on sticky notes during lunch breaks and at the end of each day.

-One reason why practice and feedback are so important is because a Carpentries workshop is not simply a source of information;
+One reason why practice and feedback are so important is because a workshop is not simply a source of information;
 it is the starting point for development of a new skill.
 To understand what this means, we will start by exploring what research tells us about skill acquisition and development of a "mental model."